Home Products Applications Catalog Custom/OEM Technical Information News International Sales Repairs Contact

 Linearity is greatly improved when operating in closed loop mode.
 In closed loop operation, a control circuit compares the input signal to a signal from a position sensitive detector.
 The control circuit continuously adjusts the driver voltage to ensure that the input signal matches the position signal.

-The linearity of a nanopositioning stage, when operated in closed loop mode, depends on the linearity of the position sensitive detector - not the piezoactuator.
+The linearity of a nanopositioning stage, when operated in closed loop mode, depends on the linearity of the position sensor - not the piezoactuator.
 Mad City Labs nanopositioning stages use semiconductor piezoresistive networks for position sensing.
 These detectors have a linearity of better than 0.05%.
-The closed loop linearity of a Mad City Labs nanopositioning stage is shown below.
+The closed loop linearity of a Mad City Labs nanopositioning stage is shown above.
 The linearity matches that of the sensors and is better than 0.05%.

 mclgen@madcitylabs.com phone: 608.298.0855 fax: 608.298.9525